 How to Create Controls at Run-Time in

-The example will show you how to create a control (TextBox) at the Application Run-Time.
-This TextBox will allow only Numbers.
-We will create a new TextBox control with event Text Changed when the form is clicked
+The example will show you how to create a control (TextBox) at the Application Runtime.

-Create new VB 2010 Windows Application Project (MyPro), don't forget to always Save your project
+Create new VB.NET WinForms Application Project (MyPro), don't forget to always Save your project

-You RUN your project and then click on the Form (Form1) and then you will notice that a TextBox control was created with the same properties that we provided in our example in the code below.
+RUN your project (F5) then click on the Form (Form1) and you will notice that a TextBox control was created with the same properties that we provided in our example in the code below.

 'Visual Basic Online Course